A Guide to the Cannes Lions Awards

 3. After voting

-Results are read out and the Jurors confirm the decisions.
-Candidates for Grands Prix, selected from among Gold or equivalent winners, are then identified and discussed further before a final vote takes place.
+After voting, results are read out and Juries confirm the decisions.
+Candidates for Grand Prix, selected from Gold or equivalent winners, are also identified and further discussion follows before the final vote to determine the Grand Prix winner.

 4. Non-profit organisations & charities

-Entries for non-profit organisations and charities aren’t eligible for the Grand Prix in their Lions but will be considered for the Grand Prix for Good or Lions Health and United Nations Grand Prix for Good.
+Entries for non-profit organisations and charities aren’t eligible for the Grand Prix in their Awards, but will be considered for the Grand Prix for Good or the Lions Health and United Nations Grand Prix for Good.

 Clarification about your entry